Duration: 4 Days

 Terms & Conditions

-1- Accommodation: Full load camping arrangements on the mountain with a large mess tent, tables & stools.
-Stay from Day 1 to Day 3 (Barsu to Barnala).
-In Barsu, Stay will be in Guest House/Camp/Home Stay on a sharing basis.
-You will camp on the trek (2-3 per tent).
+1- Accommodation: Full load camping arrangements on the mountain with a large mess tent and tables.
+Stay from Day 1 to Day 4 (Barsu to Barsu).
+In Barsu, Stay will be in Guest House/Camp/Home Stay on sharing basis.
+You will camp on the trek (2 person per tent).

-2- Meals: All meals during the trek starting with dinner on Day 1 till breakfast on Day 4.
-(Veg/Non-Veg food + Egg)
+2- Meals: All meals during the trek starting with dinner on Day 1 till Breakfast on Day 4.
+(Simple Nutritious Vegetarian food)

 Tea/Coffee/Soups/Snacks will be served throughout.